tranvansang/express-transformer/README.md

 )
 ```

-- Convert id to user
+- Convert an id to a user object.
 ```javascript
 app.use('/get-user/:id',
 	transformer('email', {location: 'params'})